- Create a cluster in CKS.

 Run the following command to forward local port 8080 to the Open WebUI service:

-- Leave the command running and open http://localhost:8080 in your browser.
+Leave the command running and open

 Next steps

-Congratulations!
-You have just deployed an LLM on CKS.- For more information about CKS clusters, see Introduction to clusters.
+You’ve deployed an LLM on CKS.- For more information about CKS clusters, see Introduction to clusters.

 - For more information about Node Pools, see Introduction to Node Pools.